The End of Fault Based Divorce in England.

 The Divorce, Dissolution and Separation Bill will finally allow couples to divorce by mutual consent and not by apportioning provocative blame.

 The breakdown of a marriage and subsequent path to divorce is often one of the most distressing and emotional time of a person’s life.
-As well as the logistics, couples have often struggled with the legal process itself.
+As well as the logistics, couples often struggle with the legal process itself.
 This is especially when both parties must consider why the marriage should be legally allowed to come to an end.

 The Current Position